cp3fr/FCND-Motion-Planning-Solution/writeup.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

-I will focus on describing the starter code in plan_path() and planning_utils.py, which are called after the quadrotor has been armed.
+I will describe the functionality of `plan_path()` and `planning_utils.py`, which are called after the quadrotor has been armed.
-In plan_path(), two hardcoded variables specify the flight altitude and the minimum safety distance to obstacles:
+In `plan_path()`, two local variables specify the flight altitude and the minimum safety distance to obstacles in meters:

     TARGET_ALTITUDE = 5
     SAFETY_DISTANCE = 5

-Next, obstacle information is read from a .csv file:
+Obstacle information is read from the file `colliders.csv`:

     data = np.loadtxt('colliders.csv', delimiter=',', dtype='Float64', skiprows=2)

-These data are used for creating a 2D grid representation of configuration space at the target altitude and adding the specified safety distance to obstacle borders.
-Note that a fixed 1x1 m cell size is used:
+Next, a 2D grid representation of configuration space for the specified target altitude is created based on obstacle information from `data` and by adding the specified safety distance to obstacle borders.
+Cell size in the grid is 1x1 meters.

     grid, north_offset, east_offset = create_grid(data, TARGET_ALTITUDE, SAFETY_DISTANCE)

-The grid variable represents configuration space, where free space is marked as False and occupied space as True. north_offset and east_offset represent the grid offset in local ECEF coordinates.
+The variable `grid` represents the 2D configuration space, where free space is marked as False and occupied space as True.
+The variables `north_offset` and `east_offset` represent grid offset in local ECEF coordinates.

-Next, the start location is set to the grid center location, and the goal to a location 10 meters north and east of that location
+Next, the start and goal locations for the mission are specified by setting the start to grid center and goal 10 meters north and east of that location:

     grid_start = (-north_offset, -east_offset)
     grid_goal = (-north_offset + 10, -east_offset + 10)

-Subsequently, the path from start to goal within the 2D grid is planned using A* :
+After that, a path from start to goal is planned using A* :

     path, _ = a_star(grid, heuristic, grid_start, grid_goal)

-using as a heuristic the euclidian distance:
+whereby euclidian distance serves as a heuristic:

     def heuristic(position, goal_position):
         return np.linalg.norm(np.array(position) - np.array(goal_position))

-and allowing as actions only 1-m translations to adjacent cells in either west, east, north, or south direction:
+and there are four possible actions: 1-m horizontal translations (to adjacent cells) in either west, east, north, or south direction:

     WEST = (0, -1, 1)
     EAST = (0, 1, 1)
     NORTH = (-1, 0, 1)
     SOUTH = (1, 0, 1)

-Because no diagonal actions are allowed, the planned path follows a zig-zag trajectory with many waypoints to the goal.
+No diagonal actions are allowed, and no path pruning is applied, thus the planned path follows a zig-zag trajectory with many waypoints leading from start to  goal.

-No path pruning is applied.

-After that, the 2D waypoints in grid space are converted to 3D waypoints in ECEF local coordinates, by adding north_offset and east_offset to x an y repectively, and using the target altitude for z.
-Also, heading for all waypoints specified as a zero angle with respect to the north direction:
+After that, the planned path in 2D configuration space is been converted to 3D local coordinates, by adding `north_offset` and `east_offset` to x an y coordinates repectively, and using the `TARGET_ALTITUDE` for z.
+A heading angle of 0 (north direction) is used for all waypoints:

     waypoints = [[p[0] + north_offset, p[1] + east_offset, TARGET_ALTITUDE, 0] for p in path]

-Finally, the waypoints are send to the simulator and the drone transitions to takeoff.
+Finally, the waypoints are send to the simulator and the drone transitions to takeoff:

+    self.send_waypoints()

 ### Implementing Your Path Planning Algorithm

-I implemented the minimum requirement solution in *01_grid_based_astar_diagonal.py*
+I implemented three solutions for the planning problem

+(1) __Simple grid-based solution:__

+This is the minimum requirement for passing the assignment, i.e. adding diagonal actions, setting start location to current location, setting goal location in geodetic coordinates, and adding path pruning using collinearity check.
+To run the code type in commandline:

+    `python grid_astar.py`

+(2) __Probabilistic roadmap:__

+This is a graph-based solution using a 2.5D configuration space representation, random sampling, A* modified for graphs, and path pruning.
+To run the code type in commandline:

+    `probabilistic_roadmap.py`

+(3) __Receding horizon:__

+This is probably the most interesting solution, which uses graph-based search for finding a coarse path (same as for probabilistic roadmap), and while executing the path, performs local obstacle detection and re-planning if needed.
+I will answer the rubric points below regarding this solution.
+To run the code type in commandline:

+    `python receding_horizon.py`

 #### 1. Set your global home position
 Here students should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.
 Explain briefly how you accomplished this in your code.

-I read colliders.csv as string and convert the values in the first row to latitude and longitude as float:
+I read the first line from `colliders.csv` as a string, split it and converted the latitude and longitude values to float as follows:

     (lat0, lon0) = [ np.float64(s.split(' ')[1]) for s in
     np.loadtxt('colliders.csv', delimiter='\n', dtype='str')[0].split(', ') ]

-Next, I set the global home position to these latitude and longitude coordinates and an altitude of zero (at the ground):
+After that, I used these values and a zero altitude (ground floor) to set the global home position as follows:

     self.set_home_position(lon0, lat0, 0.)

 #### 2. Set your current local position
 Here as long as you successfully determine your local position relative to global home you'll be all set.
 Explain briefly how you accomplished this in your code.

-I can either use *self.local_position* or the  *global_to_local()* function from frame_utils.py to convert current global position to local position:
+This can be done by typing `self.local_position` or by using the `global_to_local()` function :

     local_position = global_to_local((self._longitude, self._latitude, self._altitude), self.global_home)